CoderAlexanderMike/Multiplication_Number/README.md

 # Multiplication_Number

-Hi guys, after learning Class, Constructor, Method, Inheritance and CRUD Files.
-I made this Program called (Multiplication Of Number) with C++.
+Hi guys, creating a project with Class, Constructor, Method, Inheritance and CRUD Files called (Multiplication Of Number) with C++.